ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> s_yy = stress.yy
     >>> s_yy.get_data_at_field()

-Other components, as well as whole tensor data, can be queried accordingly.
+You can query other components, as well as whole tensor data, accordingly.
-For more details, see :ref:`ref_api_result_data`.
+For more information, see :ref:`ref_api_result_data`.

 Strain (elastic, plastic)
 -------------------------
-The :class:`ElasticStrain <ansys.dpf.post.strain.ElasticStrain>` and
-:class:`PlasticStrain <ansys.dpf.post.strain.PlasticStrain>` result objects can
+You can access the :class:`ElasticStrain <ansys.dpf.post.strain.ElasticStrain>` and :class:`PlasticStrain <ansys.dpf.post.strain.PlasticStrain>` result objects with:
-be obtained with:

 .. code:: python